-NOTE 11 FORGIVENESS OF DEBT
+NOTE 12 FORGIVENESS OF DEBT

-During the year ended May 31, 2019, the Organization realized forgiveness of debt income in connection with notes payable to Community Development Block Grant, HUD and Community Development Finance Authority.
-Forgiveness of debt income totaled \$388,849 for the year ended May 31, 2019.
+During the years ended May 31, 2020 and 2019, the Organization realized forgiveness of debt income in connection with notes payable to Community Development Block Grant, HUD and Community Development Finance Authority.
+Forgiveness of debt income totaled \$79,338 and \$388,849 for the years ended May 31, 2020 and 2019, respectively.